keanacobarde/LAB-calculator/README.md

 🌸 feature_setup_div_ver: attempted dto format buttons via individual divs with their own classes.
 🌸 Had attempted to complete with a singular div and with the 'flex-wrap' property but saw very little success.

 > First: We need to figure out how to get the buttons to fit to the given calculator width.
-You could manually set the size
+You could manually set the size.
+🌸 Went with the 'div' version of the project rather than the table version.
+The biggest issue was getting the margins to work properly.
+They work for the four-item rows but the three-item rows were a little more challenging.

+🌸 Ended up messing with percentages and creating individual classes + one id for items in the first and last row that needed it.